-Director's Name Details of interest or relationship Board reasoning why director is independent Samuel Gazal An entity associated with Samuel holds 11,466,667 shares and no options Entities associated with Samuel hold shares in the Company.
+Director's Name Details of interest or relationship Board reasoning why director is independent Samuel Gazal An entity associated with Samuel holds 17,966,667 shares and no options Entities associated with Samuel hold shares in the Company.
 This holding aligns the interests of the director with those of the shareholders and is encouraged by the Company.
 These entities do not, nor does Samuel, trade in the shares.
-Robert Gaunt An entity associated with Robert holds 10,499,260 shares and no options Entities associated with Robert hold shares in the Company.
+Robert Gaunt An entity associated with Robert holds 12,999,260 shares and no options Entities associated with Robert hold shares in the Company.
 This holding aligns the interests of the director with those of the shareholders and is encouraged by the Company.
 These entities do not, nor does Robert, trade in the shares.
-Robert Mears No entities associated with Robert holds any shares or options
+Ellie Dawkins No entities associated with Ellie hold any shares or options

 As part of its independence assessment, the Board considers the length of time that the director has been on the Board.
 The Board concludes that no non-executive director has been on the Board for a period which could be seen to compromise their independence.
-Such a period is generally considered to be in excess of 10 years.
+Although that period is generally considered to be in excess of 10 years.
 Being on the Board for a period in excess of 10 years does not however constitute an automatic deeming of non-independence.
-The Company does not consider length of tenure as disqualifying criteria for independence.
+The Company does not consider length of tenure as disqualifying criteria for independence and in the case of Messrs Gazal and Gaunt, who have served for longer than 10 years, the Board considers their length of tenure provides the Board with a deep understanding of the Company and its business.